mjh18500/josephinthe.cloud_frontend/README.md

 📱 Responsive Design — Looks great on desktop, tablet, and mobile.

-🎨 Modern UI/UX — Built with TailwindCSS + shadcn/ui, styled for a clean, LinkedIn/Notion-inspired look.
+🎨 Modern UI/UX — Built with TailwindCSS + shadcn/ui, styled for a clean look.

 🎬 Animations — Smooth transitions and dropdowns powered by Framer Motion.